Skip to content

 Measuring and reducing biological age

-People have been pursuing the desire for eternal youth for thousands of years.
-People have tried out not only strange but also life-threatening methods over the years.
-Whether mercury treatment, electron therapy, or the implantation of monkey glands – there were no limits to creativity in the past.
-X-ray facials were also in vogue for a while.
-Fortunately, thanks to modern research, we know much more today.
-While aging used to be determined solely by visual characteristics or one's own feelings, there are now scientific methods such as the Horvath clock that can objectively determine biological age.
+For thousands of years, people have been pursuing the desire for eternal youth. not only strange but also sometimes life-threatening methods have been tried over the yearsWhether it was mercury treatment, electron therapy or the implantation of monkey glands – there were no limits to creativity in the past.
+X-ray facial treatments were also fashionable for a while.
+Fortunately, we know a lot more today thanks to modern research.
+While in the past aging was only determined by visual characteristics or one's own feelings, There are now scientific methods such as the Horvath clock that can objectively determine biological age.

-But not only that, science has shown that our biological age is reversible.
-Some even dream that in the future we will be able to completely turn back our biological clock and thus (theoretically) live forever.
-Even if we are still a long way from that today, research in this area is developing rapidly.
+But not only that, science has shown that our biological age is reversibleSome even dream that in the future we will be able to turn back our biological clock completely and thus (theoretically) live forever.
+Even though we are still a long way from this today, research in this field is developing rapidly.

-What do we mean by aging?
+What do we understand by aging?

 What is biological age?

-The biological age is not only determined by the months or Years that a person lives (this is the chronological age), but refers to the physical and mental condition.
-Specifically, this means: a person is 40 calendar years old, but their biological age can be less than or greater than 40.
-The more your biological age differs from your chronological age, the younger or older you are at the cellular level.
-A baby is born with a biological age of 0 years.
-However, over time, each person's biological age increases.
+Biological age is not only measured by the number of months or years a person has lived (this is chronological age), but also refers to their physical and mental condition.
+In concrete terms, this means that a person is 40 calendar years old, but their biological age can be less or greater than 40.
+The more the biological age deviates from the chronological age, the younger or older one is at the cellular levelA baby is born with a biological age of 0 years.
+However, over time, the biological age of every person increases.

-Some people succeed in colloquially “keeping themselves well”.
-In other words, this idiom describes how one looks younger than one's actual chronological age.
+Some people manage to colloquially “to keep yourself well”.
+In other words, this expression describes that their appearance appears younger than their actual chronological age.
 There is also the opposite case, where people look significantly older or sicker than they actually are.

 What role does biological age play in longevity?

-Biological age is directly related to a person's longevity.
-In this large meta study it was shown that measuring biological age is a reliable method for expected lifespan.
-In addition, the researchers identified factors that accelerate biological age.
-These included many chronic diseases, such as diabetes mellitus, cardiovascular diseases, HIV but also smoking, drinking and socio-economic status.
-However, if there are factors that make people age faster, it must also be possible to “turn back the clock” or at least slow it down.
+Biological age is directly related to a person’s longevity.
+In this large meta-study could be shown, that measuring biological age is a reliable method for predicting expected lifespanIn addition, the researchers identified factors that accelerate biological aging.
+These included many chronic diseases such as diabetes mellitus, cardiovascular diseases, HIV, but also smoking, drinking and socioeconomic status.
+However, if there are factors that make people age faster, it must also be possible to “turn back the clock” or at least slow it down..

-Measuring biological age thanks to Steve Horvath
+Measuring Biological Age Thanks to Steve Horvath

 Epigenetic changes do not affect the genetic code itself.
-This is what the ancient Greek syllable “epi” means, meaning “around” or “on” – beyond our DNA.
-In epigenetics we are not concerned with mutations, but rather with modifications that influence the activity of certain genes.
-These modifications include, for example, methylation, which leads to the shutdown of cellular processes.
-Here, a chemical group (CH3) is transferred to certain parts of the genetic code, which means that proteins, for example, are no longer produced.
+This is what the ancient Greek syllable “epi” means, which um or on – beyond our DNA.
+In the epigenetics We are therefore not concerned with mutations, but with modifications that influence the activity of certain genes.
+These modifications include, for example, methylation, which leads to the shutdown of cellular processesIn this case, a chemical group (CH3) is transferred to certain parts of the genetic code, which then means that proteins, for example, are no longer produced.

-With increasing age, not only random but also typical epigenetic changes occur.
-Since these changes (methylations) can be measured, it is possible to draw conclusions about a person's biological age.
-Using this information, Steve Horvath and his colleagues were able to develop a special algorithm that can be used to determine biological age.
+As we age, not only random but also typical epigenetic changesSince these changes (methylation) can be measured, it is possible to draw conclusions about a person's biological age.
+From this information, Steve Horvath and his colleagues were able to develop a special algorithm that can be used to determine biological age.

 Do you know your biological age?
 The epiAge test has the answer.